 2) Color - Some color was shot on transparency material and some was on color negative.
 Others were digital files.
 Many of the images from transparencies were printed on Cibachrome, a process no longer available.

 3) Sienna Woods - This was my first major project to end up as a book.
 Some of these images appear in the Black and White category as well.
-All images can be printed in B&W or Sepia.
-All color images can be converted to B&W and printed in neutral B&W or sepia.
+All images can be printed in B&W, Sepia or Platinum/Palladium.

 4) Two Cultures, Side by Side - I grew up in the Northwest Texas Panhandle where many of the middle and upper classes employed good folks from the other side of the tracks.
 As a budding photographer armed with a decent medium format camera, I photographed the people around me.
 I always felt that both classes were equal, but in the back of my mind knew something wasn't quite right.
 As I reviewed these photos to create a book of early photography, I began to see that perhaps I wasn't as welcome in both worlds as this 13 year old boy thought he was.
 Looking at these friends now, I see that they had dignity and I respect them all the more now.